Responding to Climate Change

 In order for Japan to achieve carbon neutrality in 2050 and contribute to global carbon neutrality while enhancing industrial competitiveness, it is important for companies and others to lead the transformation of the entire economic and social system (GX: Green Transformation), including stakeholders other than themselves.

-In February 2022, the Ministry of Economy, Trade and Industry (METI) announced the "GX League Basic Concept”.
+In February 2022, the Ministry of Economy, Trade and Industry (METI) announced the "GX League Basic Concept".
 The GX League is a forum for companies that are taking on the GX challenges and aiming to achieve sustainable growth in the present and future society to collaborate with a group of companies, government, and academia that are making similar efforts.
-It will be fully operational in fiscal 2023 as a framework for a group of companies with ambitious carbon reduction targets to voluntarily trade emissions to meet their targets while investing in emissions reductions.
+Under Emissions Trading Scheme (GX-ETS), participating companies set their own emission reduction targets, disclose their progress, and work to achieve targets.

 Click here for related information